Woman Hospitalized After Opening Fire Inside Dallas Love Field Airport

 Southwest Airlines issued the following statement early Monday afternoon saying they "paused all departures and arrivals as we wait for additional information from authorities" and that "there’s no greater priority for us than the safety of our employees and customers, all of which are reportedly safe."

-Lynn Lunsford, with the FAA, told NBC 5 after noon Monday that there was no estimate on the number of flights diverted due to the incident.
+Lynn Lunsford, with the FAA, told NBC 5 after noon Monday that there was no immediate estimate Monday afternoon on the number of flights diverted due to the incident.

-Travelers are encouraged to check the status of their flight before heading to the airport.